This post or page may contain affiliate links. Please click here to read my disclosure policy.

 Motherhood is wonderful, it truly is.
 I am so richly blessed in many ways and I love staying at home with my son and working from home.
 I feel so thankful to have this little boy in my life.
 I have a husband who loves me and beautiful friends and family.
 And, of course, I would take the chaos that is my life ANY DAY over not having him and these meaningful relationships, but I think it’s important that I acknowledge my life isn’t the picnic that my social media feeds may portray.

-As much as I love platforms like Instagram (because I love to see and remember the good things from my life and from the lives of others), I think it’s time for a reality check, ladies and gents.
+As much as I love Instagram (because I love to see and remember the good things from my life and from the lives of others), it’s important to pause for a moment:

 No matter what is on my Instafeed, sometimes I feel on top of the world and sometimes I feel incredibly lonely.
 Sometimes I feel like Superwoman and other days I can’t catch a freaking break.